1995 NBA draft

 The 1995 NBA draft took place on June 28, 1995, at SkyDome in Toronto, Ontario, Canada.
-It marked the first NBA draft to be held outside the United States and was the first draft for the two Canadian expansion teams, Toronto Raptors and Vancouver Grizzlies.
-Kevin Garnett, who was taken fifth in this draft, is notable for being the first player in two decades to be selected straight out of high school.
-Garnett ultimately gathered fifteen All Star selections, nine All-NBA selections (four of those being First-Teams), one NBA MVP award, and multiple other accolades.
+It marked the first NBA draft to be held outside the United States and was the first draft for the two Canadian expansion teams that were added for 1995–96 season, the Toronto Raptors and Vancouver Grizzlies (who relocated to Memphis in 2001).
+Kevin Garnett, who was taken fifth in this draft, is notable for being the first player in two decades to be selected straight out of high school (which would become more common over the next eleven drafts until the age requirement was increased to 19 years old in 2005 creating the one-and-done player).
+Garnett ultimately gathered fifteen All Star selections (Garnett was the first Minnesota Timberwolf to play in an NBA All-Star Game), nine All-NBA selections (four of those being First-Teams), one NBA MVP award, and multiple other accolades.
 Rasheed Wallace and Jerry Stackhouse also had successful careers, being four-time and two-time All-Stars respectively.
 Wallace won an NBA championship in 2004 with the Detroit Pistons, while Stackhouse scored the most total points in the league in 2000, also with the Pistons.

 The other remaining top selections had relatively productive careers, but were considered to have never reached their full potential.
 Joe Smith put up solid, but unspectacular numbers throughout his career and is generally considered a disappointment for a first overall selection.
 He was also involved in a salary cap scandal with the Minnesota Timberwolves.
 Antonio McDyess was a one-time All-Star, but serious and continuing knee injuries decreased much of his effectiveness in the prime of his career.
 Damon Stoudamire was the 1995–96 NBA Rookie of the Year and had a solid career although he was arrested, suspended and fined several times for marijuana possession.
 Bryant Reeves impressed early in his career but a season after being granted a six-year, $61.8 million contract extension, his numbers went down due to weight and back problems and he retired after only playing six NBA seasons, all with the Vancouver Grizzlies.

 This draft was also notable for two storied NCAA players who failed to meet lofty expectations in the NBA, Ed O'Bannon and Shawn Respert.
 O'Bannon had received national accolades for leading the UCLA Bruins to the NCAA Championship, but only played two years in the NBA.
 Respert played only four seasons in the NBA, while secretly hiding that he was suffering from stomach cancer.

 The Vancouver Grizzlies and the Toronto Raptors were not able to win the NBA draft lottery, due to pre-negotiated rules.
-This would extend into the 1997-1998 season.
+This would extend into the 1997–1998 season.

 Draft

 Notable undrafted players

-The following players went undrafted in the 1995 NBA Draft but later played in the NBA.
+The following players went undrafted in the 1995 NBA Draft, but later played at least one game in the NBA.